VENDOR SPECIFIC INFORMATION

 Am I eligible to show and sell my work at City of Craft 2017?

 It is City of Craft's mandate to support all levels of makers of handmade, original, community oriented and/or locally-made goods.
 Importers and wholesalers are therefore ineligible.
 Re-sellers, and retail stores are also ineligible for vendors spots, with the exception of our long-standing retail sponsors and partners.
 Eligibility criteria is based on depth of process (eg., a flameworker who makes their own beads for glass bead jewellery is given priority over someone who purchases ready-made glass beads for their work) and originality.
 While we welcome both emerging and established artists, preference is sometimes given to newer makers who have not participated in the show before, in order to give everyone an opportunity to exhibit their work and promote growth.

 What types of crafts are you looking for?

-We are seeking a diversity of crafts that represent a range of aesthetics, media, techniques, and sensibilities.
-Solid craftership, originality, and wicked style are definitely bonuses.
+We are seeking fresh, contemporary handmade work that represents a range of aesthetics, media, techniques, and sensibilities.
+Solid craftership, originality, cleverness and innovation are definitely bonuses.
 Please note that we receive a large number of applications for wire and bead jewellery.
-Take a look at the galleries of some of our previous shows, last year's vendor line-up. or scroll through our Instagram feed and Pinterest boards to see the type of work we've included in the past.
+Take a look at the galleries of some of our previous shows, last year's vendor line-up. or scroll through our Instagram feed to see the type of work we've included in the past.